 Just as the gravity of the moon pulls the tides in the oceans, it also pulls upon the subtle bodies of water, causing moisture to rise in the earth, which in turn encourages growth.
-At this time there is the highest concentration of moisture is in the top soil.
+At this time there is the highest concentration of moisture in the top soil.
 Studies have shown that seeds will absorb the most water around the the full moon phase of the lunar calendar.

-Lunar phases in brief:
+Lunar phases in brief

-New Moon – soon after new moon is the best time to sow and plant leafy annuals
+- New moon – soon after new moon is the best time to sow and plant leafy annuals.

-- The waxing moon is between New Moon and First Quarter.
+Waxing moon is between New Moon and First Quarter.
 At this time sap flow in above ground plants increases.

-First Quarter – best time to sow or transplant fruiting annuals, flowering annuals, grains and melons.
+- First quarter – best time to sow or transplant fruiting annuals, flowering annuals, grains and melons.

-Full Moon – soon after full moon is the best time to sow and plant root crops
+- Full moon – soon after full moon is the best time to sow and plant root crops.

 Take the guesswork out of gardening because there is an auspicious time to: